agalaframework/agala_telegram/README.md

 1. `git clone https://github.com/CarefreeSlacker/sandbox`
 2. `cd sandbox`
 3. Create your bot by @BotFather
-4. Add it's token to sanbox/config/config.custom.exs into sandbox.agala_telegram.token
+4. Add its token to sandbox/config/config.custom.exs into sandbox.agala_telegram.token
 5. `mix deps.get`
 6. `iex -S mix`
 7. ?????
 8. PROFIT!

 Now you can send and receive messages from created Telegram bot.
-1. Incoming messages will display in CLI in view like:
+1. Incoming messages will be displayed in CLI like this:
 `<User first name> <user_telegram_id> : <Message>`
 `----> You have just received message <----`
-2. For sending message you can use module `Sandbox.MessageSender.answer(<recepient user_telegram_id>, <Your message>)` and than you will see feedback:
+2. For sending message you can use module `Sandbox.MessageSender.answer(<recepient user_telegram_id>, <Your message>)` and then you will see feedback:
 `<bot_name> Bot <bot_id> : <Your message>`
 `----> You have just sent message <----`

 ## Installation
-There will be described the process of adding bot step by step.
-Also pay attention for comments in code snippets.
+There will be described the process of creating a bot step by step.
+Also pay attention to comments in code snippets.

 1. Add to your mix.exs
 ```elixir